masamitsu-murase/suspendable_tester/README.md

-# Suspendable Unittest
+# Pausable Unittest

 ## Overview

 This is a python *unittest* library.

-We can use "Suspendable Unittest":
+We can use "Pausable Unittest":

-* to suspend running test.
+* to pause running test.
 * to resume the test after the system reboots.
 * for power cycling test.